Phinart98/HydroHorizon/README.md

 ### Groundwater Anomalies

 The data shown in HydroHorizon represents **groundwater storage anomalies**, which are deviations from the long-term average.
-These are measured in centimeters of equivalent water thickness:
+These are measured in meters of equivalent water thickness.
+We convert to centimeters:

 - **Positive values (blue/green)**: More groundwater than average
 - **Near-zero values (yellow)**: Normal groundwater levels